Azzoz06/EDHEC_Ai/Labs/DayThreeLabs/Lab6-DL_VisualReco/Lab6-DL-HandWritten_CNN_ART/README.md

 	C&W Attack (Carlini and Wagner, 2016)
 	NewtonFool (Jang et al., 2017)

-Let use one of them for this tutorial the Fast Gradient Method and assess our model against it.
+Let's use one of them for this tutorial, the **Fast Gradient Method** and assess our model against it.
-MNIST training dataset is made of 60000 samples so to save some time let's create only 10% of modified data from it.
+MNIST training dataset is made of 60000 samples so to save some time we'll create a sample of only 10% of modified data.

-Copy/paste the following code :
+1. **Copy/paste** the following code :

 ```
 # Create modified train sub dataset (100 first images) with noise on it.